cpplain/launch-school-core-curriculum/rb100/rb100-notes.md

 ### How carefully should I go through this Prep course?

-- An experienced programmer can likely get through this Prep course quickly, however don’t skip it
+- An experienced programmer can likely get through this Prep course quickly, however don't skip it
 - Need to develop muscle memory to type out Ruby code quickly; the practice problems are an excellent way to do that
-- The goal in the Launch School program should not be to “get through it” but to learn the knowledge in it
+- The goal in the Launch School program should not be to "get through it" but to learn the knowledge in it

 ### How is this different from the real course?